 If you’re thinking of heading to Dorset, look at our list below of the best things to do in Swanage for a little south coast holiday inspiration.
 It’s a small seaside town marking the eastern end of the world-famous Jurassic Coast and is very popular for its sandy beaches and coastal walks.
 On a visit, you’ll find it has a working steam railway, historic pier and plays host to many events and festivals throughout the year.

 For a quieter holiday destination, you could head to either Worth Matravers or Langton Matravers, both found immediately west of Swanage, both were originally quarrying villages.
 Langton Matravers is up the hill from Swanage and Worth Matravers is an iconic Dorset village with a legendary pub only a short way further west.

-There is so much for visitors to the area to enjoy in and around this seaside town, so we’ve tried to narrow it down for you.
+There is so much for visitors to the area to enjoy in and around this seaside town, so if you're wondering what to do during your short time here, we’ve tried to narrow it down for you.
+From tourist attractions such as the Swanage Railway and interesting places to visit all along the Jurassic coast and inland, we have found out lots of things for you to do in and around Swanage.
 It was difficult as there’s so much choice!
 Read on to find out our top ten things to do in Swanage.

-The Swanage Railway is a central part of life here.
+The Swanage Railway is a central part of life here and a key point of interest to visit.
 With the station located in the heart of town, you can hear the whistles and see the steam as you wander through its streets.
 Enjoy a ride through the Purbeck countryside on a 6-mile journey to Corfe Castle by steam train as it would have been in yesteryear, or on occasion, a diesel train is available to take you further out to Wareham.